 - Analogous for the purpose of learning and reasoning.

 Python with the libraries mentioned above makes big data scientists’ life easy.
 For example, with Python library integration with Spark and Scikit-learn data scientists can write code and test with small data sets before it is implemented on Spark cluster.
 Once the code is verified and works with its desired functionality, they can implement the same on the Spark cluster with a large set of data.
-This helps to escape them from repetitive code cycles and accelerate business decision.
+This helps to escape them from repetitive code cycles and accelerate business decisions.

 There are a number of myths all around regarding Big Data.
 Let’s go through some common Big Data Myths and Facts behind them.